-Do you think of yourself more highly than you ought?
-Do you consider yourself better than other people?
-More intelligent?
+So, before we get specific, let's talk in generalities.
+Generally, on any given day, at any given moment, do you have any regard for others, the Divine spark within them, their higher callings, their God-given potential, their dreams and aspirations, and their present conditions and needs - or are you just consumed with thoughts of yourself?
+Do you consider your wants, needs, beliefs, and agendas more important than the wants, needs, beliefs, and agendas of other people in your community?
+Do you think yourself more intelligent?
 More informed?
 More moral?
 More spiritual?
 More ideologically advanced/aware?
 More theologically 'correct'?
-Do you feel you have earned the right - or have the 'anointing' - to tell the 'wealthy' of the world what they should and/or must do with their riches, or the poor what they should do with the alms and/or public assistance checks they receive?
+Do you feel you have earned the right - or have the 'anointing' - to tell the 'wealthy' of the world what they should and/or must do with their riches, or to tell the poor what they should do with the alms and/or public assistance checks they receive?

-Do you think of some individuals, groups, or ethnicities as being unjustly 'privileged'?
+Do you tend to let yourself view some individuals, groups, or ethnicities as being unjustly 'privileged'?
 Are you envious of other people's financial or social status?
 Do you look at the world as divided up between the 'haves' and the 'have nots' - and find yourself siding with one or the other group?
 Do you delight in seeing your neighbor's sin exposed?
 Do you thirst to see the mighty fall?
 Do you take pleasure in the suffering of whoever it may be that you consider 'wicked'?

 Do you often find yourself sitting around with a cadre of like-minded acquaintances pontificating about what people who have never asked - and would never ask - your opinion should think, believe, and do?
 Ah, Beloved - the Holy One's Kingdom of Priests cannot afford to indulge such presumptuous, ego-centric folly.
 The Holy One's redeemed 'Kingdom of Priests' cannot perform the essential blessing-to-every-family-on-the-face-of-the-earth function we have been assigned if we allow ourselves to look at the world - or anyone or anything in it - through such cynical, arrogant, self-important lens.
-We are not here to impose the ways of Torah on anyone else; we are here to INTERNALIZE those ways and find ways to apply them personally.
+We are not here to impose the ways of

+Torah on anyone else; we are here to INTERNALIZE those ways and find ways to apply them personally.
 What we are here to do is model the good and peaceful ways of Torah, not lecture the uninterested masses about morality or 'social justice'.
 We are called to humbly serve people of all stations, economic levels, ethnicities, and ideologies - not terrorize them like some sort of Torah Taliban or Gestapo.
 We need to put away the ra within us before we can hope to deal effectively with whatever ra we may perceive in any of the people who live around us.